What Is Pleasure-Based Personal Development?

 What matters is not the sensation itself, but the restoration of trust between you and your body.

-This is why pleasure-based personal development is deeply compatible with nervous-system-informed work, somatic practices, and trauma-aware approaches.
-It does not bypass discomfort, it creates the conditions where discomfort can actually move.
+This is why pleasure-based personal development aligns so deeply with trauma-aware, nervous-system-informed, and somatic approaches.
+It doesn’t bypass discomfort; it creates the conditions where discomfort can actually move.

 Traditional personal development often prioritises: